-LIMITED AVAILABILITY FOR SPRING 2021 - RESERVE YOUR DATE NOW
+LIMITED AVAILABILITY FOR 2022 - RESERVE YOUR DATE NOW

 My aunt always had the shutter rolling as I was growing up.
 I loved to be in front of the camera and got used to it as my daily routine.
 My favorite thing about videography as I grew older was that I can make funny videos with friends from the comfort of my house, all on my own time.